OPPORTUNITIES FOR STUDENTS

 For more information, visit the GSA Mentors page or contact Jennifer Nocerino, .

 The GSA Foundation has funds available for student travel grants.
 The money, when combined with equal funds from the sections, is used to assist both undergraduate and graduate student members of GSA.
 The South-Central Section usually makes awards of up to US$200.
-Watch the meeting website for application criteria and the online application system opening in December 2013.
+You must be registered for the meeting BEFORE you can apply.
 For more information, contact the section secretary, Jay Sims, .